fdvty/academic-kickstart-ZiruiLiu/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I am a final year undergraduate majoring in Computer Science in Peking University, China.
+I am an incoming PhD student majoring in Computer Science in Peking University, China.
 Currently, I am working with [Prof. Bin Cui](http://net.pku.edu.cn/~cuibin/) and [Prof. Tong Yang](http://net.pku.edu.cn/~yangtong/) on some projects related to Machine Learning and Data Streams.
+I received my bachelor degree in Computer Science from [Yuanpei College](https://yuanpei.pku.edu.cn), Peking University in 2021.

 <!-- My research interests lie in the general area of Networks and Database.
 I find it excited to design and polish new data structures & algorithms.
 I'm also interested in other areas of computer science, for example, graphics and rendering. -->
 <!-- Please do not hesitate to contact me if you have new ideas and need helper :) -->